White Oaks Saloon

 Lauren Vadnjal

-September 10, 2014
+Published on September 10, 2014

 Overview

 In White Oaks, New Mexico you won't find much.
 It's a ghost town.
 The place now only exists in the collective memory of 'Merica as the place frequented by Billy The Kid and other Old West ratbags; if the saloon doors could talk, they would have had a lot to say.
 That's why they called it the Wild West.
-So from one saloon to another, Greville Street's White Oaks Saloon Bar & Dining is a world away from the New Mexico desert after which it is named.
+So, from one saloon to another, Greville Street's White Oaks Saloon Bar & Dining is a world away from the New Mexico desert, after which it is named.
 But the best thing is that it doesn't matter — White Oaks isn't a venue that relies on the theme of the southwest pocket of the States, but one that simply encompasses it in its details, drinks and bar food.

+This ensures the cocktail list sees a classic repertoire spun with a unique, southern influence, even boasting a few barrel-aged sips.
 Hard liquor shouldn't be ingested on an empty stomach, so the White Oaks kitchen matches the booze with some warm, heavy comfort food.
-Choose from things like the Cajun chicken tacos, jambalaya with chorizo (and complete with a bloody Mary shot) and southern fried chicken (all $15 each), or put three dishes together on a tasting plate for $25.
+Choose from things like the Cajun chicken tacos, deep-fried shrimp sliders, Louisiana crab cakes and southern fried chicken.
 This stuff's good for snacking, but comes secondary to what's behind the bar.

 Tackling the southern-western double whammy without sending the theme into overdrive is a tough line to toe, but White Oaks does it with finesse.
 This isn't a themed bar — although swinging saloon doors do feature — it's a bar with style and some of the best cocktails south of the river.